-Two of the Four Black Master Sommeliers share their commitment to the profession and to each other.
+Two of Four Black Master Sommeliers share their commitment to the profession and to each other.

 by Sedale McCall

-But for Chris and Court of Master Sommeliers’ Diversity Committee Chair Vincent Morrow, this isn’t the whole story.
-Both Chris and Vincent highlighted the exam as the ultimate meritocracy, one that shouldn’t necessarily focus on race.
+But for Gaither and Court of Master Sommeliers (CMS) Diversity Committee Chair Vincent Morrow, the color of their skin isn’t the whole story.
+Both Gaither and Morrow highlighted the exam as the ultimate meritocracy, and one that shouldn’t necessarily focus on race.

 Making strides for diverse candidates

 Like many organizations, there has been a spotlight on diversity in wine over the past two years, with significant focus on the highest levels of the industry, including the Court of Master Sommeliers.
-CMS has spent considerable time working to help improve the amount of diverse candidates.
+The CMS has spent considerable time working to help increase the amount of diverse candidates joining the organization.

-Starting with the appointment of Emily Wines to the Board of Directors, CMS set out to change the narrative when it comes to their organization and diversity in wine.
-They’ve since created an Anti-Racism Pledge to document their commitments to diversity and inclusion and held listening sessions to discuss actions for the future.
-This isn’t something they expect to see change in the short term, they are in it for the long game.
+Beginning with the appointment of Emily Wines to the Board of Directors, CMS set out to change the narrative when it comes to diversity in wine.
+They’ve since created an Anti-Racism Pledge to document their commitments to diversity and inclusion, and held listening sessions to discuss actions for the future.
+This isn’t something they expect to see change in the short term, but they are committed to the long game.

-“The work we’re putting in now is about bringing people in from the beginning rather than showing up and giving people pins,” Morrow said.
+“The work we’re putting in now is about bringing people in from the beginning rather than showing up and giving people pins,” Morrow says.
 “The work we’re doing is long-term work; it’s not for tomorrow or the next day.
-The results of that will hopefully come 5-10 years from now and be more fruitful and long-standing”
+The results of that will hopefully come 5-10 years from now and be more fruitful and long standing.”

 Wine education is a team sport

-As they discussed their paths to taking, and eventually passing, the Court of Master Sommelier exams, both Chris and Vincent revealed an important aspect of the journey, it’s a group effort.
-It’s obvious how each individual must prepare and pass one of the wine industry’s most intense exam on their own.
-But it’s enlightening how much group work and mentoring contributes their individual journeys to success.
+As they discussed their paths to taking, and eventually passing, the Court of Master Sommelier exams, both Gaither and Morrow revealed an important aspect of the journey: that it’s a group effort.
+It’s obvious how each individual must prepare and pass one of the wine industry’s most intense exams on their own.
+But it’s enlightening how much group work and mentoring contributes to their individual journeys to success.

-“It’s 100% a team sport to get you prepared, but in that moment you have to synthesize all of that and make it happen yourself,” said Vincent.
+“It’s 100 percent a team sport to get you prepared, but in that moment you have to synthesize all of that and make it happen yourself,” says Morrow.
 “But when I found out Chris passed, it felt like another pass for me.
 You want everyone to get through it, but it’s not always how it works.
 So it still feels like you’re testing, in a way, when you have people that are still going through it, even when you’re on the other side.”

-Both Chris and Vincent still felt this moment deeply as they detailed their long journeys through the industry.
-Vincent moved to Sonoma in 2005 to attend Sonoma State and learned of the exam in 2010.
+Gaither and Morrow both felt this moment deeply as they detailed their long journeys through the industry.
+Morrow moved to Sonoma in 2005 to attend Sonoma State and learned of the exam in 2010.
 He ultimately passed it in 2018.
-Also in 2010, Chris moved to California as an intern with the famed French Laundry, where Vincent was also working.
-Chris began his journey soon after, with the most recent exam being his 7th attempt.
+Also in 2010, Gaither moved to California as an intern with the famed French Laundry, where Morrow was also working.
+Gaither began his journey to MS soon after, with the most recent exam being his seventh attempt.

 Finding success in hospitality

-Now that Chris is an MS, he can put more focus into his restaurant, Ungrafted.
-With more time he can begin pouring back into the institution that’s given him his stripes in wine.
-As for Vincent, he is focused on pouring more of himself into CMS and its diversity efforts.
+Now that Gaither doesn’t have to study for exams, he can focus on his San Francisco restaurant, Ungrafted.
+As for Morrow, he is focused on putting more of himself into the CMS and its diversity efforts.

-Only time will tell when we will see the 5th, or 15th black master sommelier.
-But one thing is for sure, there will be members of the court rooting for them, guiding them, and pushing them all the way to the finish line.
+Only time will tell when we will see the fifth, or 15th Black Master Sommelier.
+But one thing is for sure– there will be members of the Court rooting for them, and pushing them all the way to the finish line.